chsrikar/chsrikar/README.md

 <h2 align="left">Hi 👋!
-My name is Chinthapenta Srikar and I'm a passionate student and efficient coder from Vizag..</h2>
+I’m Chinthapenta Srikar — the coder from Vizag who solves problems before they realize they exist.</h2>

 ###